England-Kent Flag

 Not that the roads are so clear at the end of a forgettable 2020 but, back at the castle, there's an even bigger queue.

-[1] Head out to the end of the harbour wall and that, officially, is the closest point to France, right fact fans?
+If you head out to the end of the Western Docks' harbour, by the way, that, officially, is the closest point to France, right Francophiles?

 Dover was already a garrison town by the time Napoleon really decided to include England in his European vacation plans and you might want to pull up a chair...